adxsrc/lict/README.md

 In general, even the number of default data objects can depends on the grouping.

-Metainers has three features to address this.
+Licts has three features to address this.

 1. It is possible to set the default grouping/mount.
-   This allows users to adjust the view of a metainer according to its application.
+   This allows users to adjust the view of a lict according to its application.

-2. There are use cases that we need multiple views of the same metainer.
+2. There are use cases that we need multiple views of the same lict.
    It is possible to create additional views based on a different default grouping/mount.

-3. Because the default values and/or a key may return multiple data objects, metainer data access always return a new metainer that containts the proper data objects.
+3. Because the default values and/or a key may return multiple data objects, lict data access always return a new lict that contains the proper data objects.

-A metainer propagates its method calls to its data but not its metadata.
+A lict propagates its method calls to its data but not its metadata.
 Hence,

     simple.method() -> simple.data1.method(); simple.data2.method()